vsantjr/IDeepS/README.md

 bash pytorchsrc.sh
 ```

 Note that such installation can take a considerable time to complete.

 **IMPORTANT**: If you need to install some libraries, packages, etc. it is highly recommended to do it via conda within the ennvironment you need such libraries, packages.
 Conda is interesting because of its clear structure, transparent file management (no installation of files outside its directory), lots of available packages, and so on.
 However, bear in mind that, depending on the software you want to install, you might eventually ask permission from LNCC.

+**2.)
+Using PyTorch Binaries for Legacy GPUs**

+In this case, you can follow the binaries provided by [Nelson Liu](https://blog.nelsonliu.me/2020/10/13/newer-pytorch-binaries-for-older-gpus/).
+Hence, you can rely on these new binaries that add back support for legacy GPUs such as NVIDIA K40 GPUs.
+Thus, follow the instructions in Nelson Liu's blog.
+This tip was given by [Lucas Silva](https://bit.ly/3r85cFh).

 #### TensorFlow

-If you want to use TensorFlow rather than or in addition to PyTorch, at least for now, it is not necessary to install TensorFlow from source as it is the case for PyTorch.
-You can do it via conda as usual (see below) and both NVIDIA's GPU (K40 and V100) are supported.
+If you want to use TensorFlow rather than or in addition to PyTorch, at least for now, it is not necessary to install TensorFlow from source or relying on adapated binaries as it is the case for PyTorch.
+You can do it via conda as usual (see below) and both NVIDIA's GPUs (K40 and V100) are supported.
 However, it is highly recommended to create as many different conda environments as necessary, if you want to work with several DL frameworks/libraries.
 Thus, create a new conda environment to submit jobs with TensorFlow.
 This avoid potential conflicts.
 Moreover, some available DL models were developed and only work with specific versions of the DL libraries/frameworks.
 Thus, creating new conda environments for such versions is suggested.

 Hence, you can create a new environment (```myenvtf```) and install [TensorFlow](https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/) as shown below: